 How Does SEO Come into Play with Google Web Stories?

-Since Web Stories will be displayed on the search engine results, you might be wondering, “how does SEO come into play?”
+Since Web Stories will be displayed on the search engine results, you might be wondering, “How does SEO come into play?”

 What makes Google Web Stories unique from other Stories from social networking sites is that Web Stories are still webpages.

-They have their own URL
+Have their own URL

-They can link out to other web pages
+Can link out to other web pages

-They appear in search results
+Appear in search results